 Although we found some goodies here, we were mindful that there were SO many vendors outside of Marburger that have very similar items, and sometimes at a lower price point.

-The Compound was a big highlight of the whole Round Top experience for us, made up of a few different buildings with a range of vendors.
-Both incredibly curated and inspiring, and home to Old World Antieks and Eneby Home, both of which have impeccable wares and styling to boot.
+The Compound was a big highlight of the whole Round Top experience for us.
+It’s made up of a few different buildings with a range of vendors.
+We found it to be incredibly curated and inspiring!
+In addition, it’s also home to Old World Antieks and Eneby Home, both of which have impeccable wares and styling to boot.
 This venue is also a great spot to stop for lunch with yummy food and live music…we didn’t want to leave!

 ex-cess 1 & 2

-This was one of our favorite spots, complete with an authentic experience that feels like you’re at a flea market, with the opportunity to scour for great finds and good deals!
+This was one of our favorite spots, complete with an authentic experience that feels like you’re at a flea market.
+It also came with the opportunity to scour for great finds and good deals!
 There’s a mix of vendors with a wide range of collected pieces, and the price points tend to be a bit more competitive here.
 It’s worth carving out a few hours to wander and see what you find.
-Lovely vendors call this venue home year after year, so it’s a must-stop for most shoppers.
+In fact, some lovely vendors call this venue home year after year, so it’s a must-stop for most shoppers.
 There’s also a big tent right off the parking lot filled with some of the best lattes, breakfast and lunch options.
 If you can’t tell, we’re allll about the food pit stops along the way, ha!

 Old Glory Antiques